GIScience/climate-action-hiwalk/README.md

 We use [mamba](https://mamba.readthedocs.io/en/latest/) (i.e. conda) as an environment management system.
 Make sure you have it installed.
-Apart from python, pytest, pydantic and pip, there is only one fixed dependency for you, which is the [climatoology](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/climatoology) package that holds all the infrastructure functionality.
+Apart from some base dependencies, there is only one fixed dependency for you, which is the [climatoology](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/climatoology) package that holds all the infrastructure functionality.

 The CA team will provide you with an access token.
 Head over to the [environment.yaml](environment.yaml) and replace